folio-org/okapi/doc/guide.md

 ```
 The module descriptor tells Okapi that it needs to start the given
 process to deploy the module.
+If we wanted to access a process that is
+already running, we could pass a null descriptor, and add a `url` after
+the name.

 The routingEntries tell that the module
 is interested in GET and POST requests to the /sample path and nothing
 else, and that the module is supposed to provide a full response.
 The
 level is used to to specify the order in which the request will be